ghiscoding/Angular-Slickgrid/README.md

 ## Missing features (planned items, not necessarily in order of execution)
 The following are SlickGrid features which are not yet included in this library but will be in the eventual future.
+- Export to CSV
+- Support of Locale with `ngx-translate`
 - Filters to support multi-select dropdown and eventually custom filters

 ### License